 Have you jumped on the Instant Pot train yet?
 If so how’s it going?
 If not – me and my recipes are patiently waiting here for you when you’re ready.

-I’ll admit I’ve had recipe triumphs and recipe fails with my IP.
+I’ll admit I’ve had recipe triumphs and recipe fails with my IP in my quest to develop some amazing Instant Pot recipes.
 Like many of you I’m sure, I thought I would start off with the basics, for example a pot roast.
 Umm major recipe flop my friend.
 The meat was tough and almost rubbery.
 The carrots were over-cooked and almost mushy.
 And the parsnips had the strangest texture – soft and overcooked on the outside and hard and crunchy on the inside.
 Not my best work – just saying.

 If I was choosing to make a pot roast in the Instant Pot vs. Slow Cooker – the good ole’ crock pot would win hands down all day err day!
 Sorry to all you (instant) pot heads out there… No offense, but do send me your best IP pot roast recipe stat and I will gladly give it a shot.